TurtleP/TurtleP.github.io-old2/lovepotion/wiki/packaging.md

 ### Environment Setup

-To begin, download the [environment setup script](/lovepotion/wiki/files/setup.sh ':ignore').
-In your terminal, run `./setup.sh`.
+To begin, download the [environment setup script](/lovepotion/wiki/files/lovepotion-setup.sh ':ignore').
+In your terminal, run `lovepotion-setup.sh`.
 This will write the environment variable data to `/etc/profile.d/lovepotion-env.sh`.

 Next, download either the [Nintendo 3DS](/lovepotion/wiki/files/3ds-template.zip ':ignore') or [Nintendo Switch](/lovepotion/wiki/files/switch-template.sh ':ignore') templates.
 After that, grab the [latest *.elf binary](https://github.com/TurtleP/LovePotion/releases) and place it under your home directory inside the `.lovepotion` folder under your HOME directory (`~/.lovepotion`).
 Each elf file must be named specifically.
 If using the 3DS version, name the elf file `3ds.elf`, and for Switch, `switch.elf`